USAFA-ECE/ece386-book/book/b1-prediction/cloud-hosting.md

   allowfullscreen>
 </iframe>

+## The Cloud

+The ☁️ is just you renting time on someone elses computer.

 AWS, Azure, and [Digital Ocean](https://www.digitalocean.com/products/droplets) are all commercial cloud providers that will let you pay to rent their servers.
 These servers are in locations throughout the world!
+Organizations can also run their own private "cloud," meaning servers that they directly control and manage.

 The [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/) is extremely helpful for understanding the cloud: